Evaluation of the Coincidence of Male Pattern Baldness and Pityrosporum Group Fungal Contamination in Iran

 TLDR No significant link was found between male pattern baldness and Pityrosporum fungi.

-A study conducted in Iran 22 years ago investigated the potential link between male pattern baldness (MPB) and Pityrosporum group fungal contamination.
-The research involved 50 men with MPB to assess if there was a significant statistical correlation between the two conditions.
-The study aimed to explore whether external organisms, such as fungi, could be a contributing factor to MPB, alongside other theories like androgen action and increased sebaceous secretion.
+The study conducted in 2002 investigated the potential link between male pattern baldness (MPB) and Pityrosporum group fungal contamination in Iran.
+It involved a cross-sectional analysis of 50 men with MPB to assess if there was a significant statistical correlation between the two conditions.
+The research aimed to explore whether external organisms, specifically Pityrosporum fungi, could be a contributing factor to MPB, alongside other theories such as androgen action, increased sebaceous secretion, and immunological causes.

 Discuss this study in the Community →